vantage-sh/docs.vantage.sh/docs/connecting_open_ai.md

 ## OpenAI Reporting Dimensions

-On OpenAI [Cost Reports](/cost_reports), you can filter across several dimensions:
+On OpenAI [Cost Reports](/cost_reports), you can filter and group across several dimensions:

+- Service (i.e., Operations, such as “Chats and Completions”, “Images”, and “Embeddings”)
+- Category (i.e., Models and operation-specific details, such as “gpt-4o”, “text-embedding-3-small”, and “assistants api”)
+- Subcategory (i.e., Operation-specific metadata, such as “input”, output”, “cached input”)
-- Organization
+- Billing Account/Organization
-- Operation (e.g., Chat and Completions)
-- Model (e.g., GPT-3.5)
+- Account/Project